 With that being said, I’ve got some stress management tricks to share with you.
 Plus, some skincare tips to help support your skin during stressful times.

 I mentioned before that many of my coaching clients ask me what to do when they’re stressed to prevent getting breakouts.
-When they ask me, they aren’t in a stressful situation.
-They are just worried about that next stressful situation, and what it will do their skin.
+When they ask me, they’re usually in the middle of a stressful situation, or just got over the stress and are dealing with the effects of what it did to their skin.
+And they don’t want it to happen again.

-There’s something about being stressed about being stressed that just makes it 1000 times worse.
+There’s something about being stressed about stress that just makes it 1000 times worse.

 Every stressful event and situation is different.
 And we handle stress differently every time.
 Sometimes we’re on top of the stress and can move through the situation without it having any ill effects.
 Other times we are overwhelmed and crumble under stress.